tmp03099/connect-four-game.github.io/README.md

 # CONNECT FOUR GAME
-> Connect four is one of popular board game with a lot of fun that can be played with family, friend and child.
+> Connect four is one of popular board game with a lot of fun that can be played with family, friend and child :older_adult::woman::child:.

-This is web version of the game where two players can take turn and play the game until a winner is decided.
+[Connect Four](https://tmp03099.github.io/connect-four-game.github.io/) - This is a web version of the game where two players can take turn and play the game until a winner is decided.

 ### How To Play
 This a two player board game.
 Each player will take turn to play a colored peice in the board by dropping it fromt the top.